A message from Arizona Hearing Specialists - Green Valley about COVID-19:

 Kristi Swingle is a licensed Doctor of Audiology with experience helping people achieve healthy hearing.
 She specializes in the evaluation and non-medical treatment of hearing loss and has extensive training in hearing evaluation and rehabilitative audiology including hearing instrument dispensing and patient-centered counseling.

 Read 1 verified patient review for Arizona Hearing Specialists - Green Valley!
 Their review score was 5 () from 1 review.

 “I needed my hearing aides cleaned and they actually replaced my tubes at no cost instead of cleaning them.
 I was very surprised and appreciative of their attention to my problem.
 Thanks very much.”

-For over 30 years Arizona Hearing Specialists has had a reputation for offering a personalized and caring environment to all our patients.
-From slight to sever hearing loss, we treat it all.
+Since 1981, Arizona Hearing Specialists has had a reputation for offering a personalized and caring environment to all of our patients.
+From slight to severe hearing loss, we treat it all.
 Our team of certified audiologists will work closely with you to diagnose and treat your hearing loss with the latest technology available.
-With three area locations, we offer convenience as well as top of the line service.
+With three area locations, we offer convenience as well as top-of-the-line service.